Public Policy and Canadian Nursing

 Chapter 5.
 Health Systems in Canada: Development and Reform

 Chapter 7.
-Making Sense of the Dollars: Understanding Basic Economics of Canadian Health Care
+Making Sense of the Dollars: Understanding the Basic Economics of Canadian Health Care

 Chapter 8.
 Effects and Outcomes of Health Policy: Population Health Status and the Performance of Canada’s Health Systems